rangle/ngCourse2/handout/http/search_with_switchmap.md

 ## What is `switchMap`?

 SwitchMap is very similar to `flatMap`, but with a very important distinction.
-Any events to be merged into the trunk stream are cancelled or ignored if a new event comes in.
+Any events to be merged into the trunk stream are ignored if a new event comes in.
 Here is a marble diagram showing the behavior of `switchMap`:

 ![SwitchMap created by ReactiveX licensed under CC-3 (http://reactivex.io/documentation/operators/flatmap.html)](../images/switch-map.png)